cugos/cugos.github.com/meetings/_posts/2023-03-15-cugos_monthly.md

 ---
 **We** will de discussing plans for our two day Spring Fling (mini conference) event on April 21-22 2023, and plan ahead for our next meetings.
 The evolving event web page is at https://cugos.org/2023-spring-fling/.

-Our [Call for Presentations for the Spring Fling](https://forms.gle/fXFtj2hnG6PYyLuN9) is open until March 10.
+The official deadline for our [Call for Presentations for the Spring Fling](https://forms.gle/fXFtj2hnG6PYyLuN9) has passed on Friday March 10.
+However, if you have a topic you would want to present and need some extra days to submit an abstract just let us know.
+For the time being you can still submit proposals for talks/presentations via the web form.
 Please feel free to pass on to anyone you know who might want to give a talk!

 **Matt Stevenson** will share a preview of his Spring Fling lightning talk about using R Studio to generate spatially balanced sampling sites for surveying the endangered Streaked Horned Lark in the Willamette Valley of Oregon.